rom1504/minecraft-schematic-crawler/README.md

 * Analyse the index page to retrieve schematics with `node indexCrawler.js`.
 It takes about a minute.
 * Analyze each page to get more information with `node pageCrawler.js`.
 Takes about 20min due to the website throttling.
+* Get the final urls for schematics with `node getFinalDownloadLinks.js`.
+Takes 5min.
+* Download the schematics with `node schematicDownloader.js`
+* Run `node schematicsReader.js` to see the result

 ## API